Dangerous Conditions in Crosswalks

 Pedestrians have the right to cross roadways safely, and they have the right to utilize a safe transportation system, free from dangerous conditions in crosswalks.
 City planners have a legal obligation to design and implement convenient and secure pedestrian crossings.

-According to the Department of Motor Vehicles, in 2017, pedestrian fatalities account for more than 20% of traffic collision deaths in California.
-This figure resulted in heightened awareness of the issue, and the Federal Highway Administration produced documentation that outlined acceptable safety measures aimed at increasing pedestrian safety, especially at crosswalks without traffic controls.
+According to the Department of Motor Vehicles, in 2017, pedestrian fatalities accounted for more than 20% of traffic collision deaths in California.
+This figure resulted in heightened awareness of the issue.
+The Federal Highway Administration produced documentation that outlined acceptable safety measures to increase pedestrian safety, especially at crosswalks without traffic controls.

-Except as outlined by statute, a public entity is not liable for injury occurring on its property, so the statues must be examined in a case involving injury to or death of a pedestrian that occurred within a designated crosswalk at an intersection without traffic controls.
+Except as outlined by statute, a public entity is not liable for injury occurring on its property, so the statutes must be examined in a case involving damage to or death of a pedestrian that occurred within a designated crosswalk at an intersection without traffic controls.
 It must first be proven that there was a "dangerous condition of public property."

-To establish that an injury resulted from a dangerous condition of public property, Government Code, Section 835 should be reviewed, and every element must be proven: that a hazardous condition existed, that the harm it created was foreseeable, that the dangerous condition caused the injury, that negligence or a wrongful act occurred, and that the entity had notice of the dangerous condition with enough time to remedy it before the injury occurred.
+To establish that an injury resulted from a dangerous condition of public property, Government Code, Section 835 should be reviewed.
+Every element must be proven: that a hazardous condition existed, that the harm it created was foreseeable, that the dangerous situation caused the injury, that negligence or a wrongful act occurred, and that the entity had notice of the hazardous condition with enough time to remedy it before the damage occurred.

 The first step in establishing liability against a public entity is proving a dangerous condition existed, so that is where we will focus in this article.What Makes a Crosswalk Dangerous?

-An inspection/study of the site of the accident can offer valuable information that may affect liability.
+An inspection/study of the accident site can offer valuable information that may affect liability.
 For example, the proximity of the crosswalk to buildings such as hospitals, schools, or senior centers would require supplemental safety measures for secure crossing.
-Such additional features could include flashing lights, or warning devices alerting drivers to slower walkers or pedestrians who are smaller than standard height.Traffic Conditions in Area of Crosswalk
+Additional features could include flashing lights or warning devices alerting drivers to slower walkers or smaller pedestrians than standard height.Traffic Conditions in Area of Crosswalk

-If the crosswalk is located within an area that has high traffic density, or multiple lanes, or a greater speed limit than surrounding areas, supplemental safety measures should exist.
+If the crosswalk is located within an area with high traffic density, multiple lanes, or a greater speed limit than surrounding areas, supplemental safety measures should exist.
 Examples include speed tables or signal lights.
-An expert on traffic engineering should conduct a thorough analysis of the traffic patterns affecting the subject crosswalk.Improper Lighting and Other Visibility Problems
+An expert on traffic engineering should thoroughly analyze the traffic patterns affecting the subject crosswalk.Improper Lighting and Other Visibility Problems

 Other visibility problems besides those involving lighting could affect the safety of a crosswalk.
-If the crosswalk is located near a bus stop, the crossing should account for the high volume of pedestrians that may be using it as well as the decreased visibility that exists when a bus is stopped near the intersection.
-Along those same lines, if the crosswalk's visibility is negatively affected by vehicles parked on the streets, that factor could contribute to the establishment of a dangerous condition.Conditions That Work Against Establishing a Dangerous Condition
+If the crosswalk is located near a bus stop, the crossing should account for the high volume of pedestrians that may be using it and the decreased visibility that exists when a bus is stopped near the intersection.
+Along those same lines, if the crosswalk's visibility is negatively affected by vehicles parked on the streets, that factor could contribute to a dangerous condition.Conditions That Work Against Establishing a Dangerous Condition

-If signs, signals, or flashing lights accompany the crosswalk, there is much less of a likelihood that a finding of a dangerous condition will be determined.
-Other safety enhancements such as islands and raised medians, curb extenders, crossing islands, enhanced lighting, and speed reduction measures will all work against an establishment of the Dangerous Condition requirement.Many Government Immunities
+If signs, signals, or flashing lights accompany the crosswalk, there is much less likely that a finding of a dangerous condition will be determined.
+Other safety enhancements such as islands and raised medians, curb extenders, crossing islands, enhanced lighting, and speed reduction measures will all work against establishing the Dangerous Condition requirement.Many Government Immunities

 Even if one can prove the existence of a dangerous condition, government entities have many statutory immunities against liability for injuries that occur on their property.
 One of the governmental immunities most difficult to defeat is that established by Government Code Section 830.6, known as design immunity.
 This section was created to protect government entities and the engineers they employ when the construction of the subject property follows reasonable and approved design plans.

-There are other limited immunities available to the government entity for injuries caused by an alleged dangerous condition, including Government Code Section 830.4, which states that the mere absence of traffic control signs or signals does not constitute a dangerous condition.
+Other limited immunities are available to the government entity for injuries caused by an alleged dangerous condition, including Government Code Section 830.4, which states that the mere absence of traffic control signs or signals does not constitute a hazardous condition.

 Much research and analysis are advised before the decision to take on a case involving a potentially dangerous crosswalk is made.
 The expense of hiring a traffic engineering expert is worth it to find out the claim is not viable before spending more time and money in pursuing the matter.

-The video below discusses how raised crosswalks can help reduce accident risk for pedestrians by slowing down traffic at intersections.Stockton Personal Injury Lawyer
+The video below discusses how raised crosswalks can help reduce accident risk for pedestrians by slowing down traffic at intersections.Stockton Pedestrian Accident Lawyer

-I'm Ed Smith, a Stockton personal injury lawyer.
 Pedestrian accidents often cause serious injuries.
-If you or a loved one have suffered injuries caused by a negligent driver, please reach out to one of our injury attorneys at either (800) 404-5400 or (209) 227-1931 for free, friendly advice.
+If you or a loved one have suffered injuries caused by a negligent driver, please reach out to one of our injury attorneys at (800) 404-5400 or (209) 227-1931 for free, friendly advice.

-I've worked with Stockton families since 1982.
-Take a look at our settlements and verdicts as well as our client reviews at the sites below:
+We've worked with Stockton families since 1982.
+Take a look at our settlements and verdicts, as well as our client reviews at the sites below:

 Photo by Adrien Olichon on Unsplash